celso/c64/README.md

 * Uses raster-based interrupts, perfectly timed.
 * Implements a random number generator.

-You can download the source code for it in this repository, change it and run it a real machine or an emulator.
+You can download the source code for it in [this repository][3], change it and run it a real machine or an emulator.
 The code is all annotated, and you can use the issue tracker to ask us questions or make suggestions, we'll be listening.

 ## Setup